CoralSmith/aoc2022/README.md

 Just go look at 👉 [Advent of Code](https://adventofcode.com/) 👈

-It's in JS.
+I am not planning on making it fast, or efficient, or beautiful, just correct.

-I am not planning on making it fast, or efficient, or beautiful.
+---

-I'm aiming to get past day 10
+The goal is to get past day 10.